ciebarbarie/ciebarbarie/content/_index.en.md

 ---
 layout: home
 noheader: true
-intro: Company Barbarie is a theatre collective consisting of seven women. <a href="/en/about/">Read more</a>
+intro: Company Barbarie is a theatre collective consisting of five women. <a href="/en/about/">Read more</a>
 ---

 HAPPY NEWS!<br>